francescaSchiro/Javascript---Design-Patterns/README.md

 > encapsulates "privacy", state and organization using closures.
 It provides a way of wrapping a mix of public and private methods and variables, protecting pieces from leaking into the global scope and accidentally colliding with another developer's interface.

-- - With this pattern, only a public API is returned, keeping everything else within the closure private.
+- With this pattern, only a public API is returned, keeping everything else within the closure private.
-- - This gives us a clean solution for shielding logic.
+- This gives us a clean solution for shielding logic.
-- - The pattern utilizes an immediately-invoked function expression (IIFE )
+- The pattern utilizes an immediately-invoked function expression (IIFE )
-- - Within the Module pattern, **variables or methods declared** are **only available inside the module itself thanks to closure**.
+- Within the Module pattern, **variables or methods declared** are **only available inside the module itself thanks to closure**.
 Variables or methods defined **within the returning object** however are available **to everyone**.

-Eg.
+**Eg.**

 ```javascript
 var testModule = (function() {